GennadNY/privateEndpoint/privateendpoint.md

 <image type="content" src="./media/show-private-link-overview.png" alt-text="Diagram that shows how Azure Private Link works with Private Endpoints." />

-### Limitations and Supported Features for [rivate Link Private Preview with Azure Database for PostgreSQL - Flexible Server
+### Limitations and Supported Features for Private Link Private Preview with Azure Database for PostgreSQL - Flexible Server

 Following are the only supported use cases for Azure Database for PostgreSQL - Flexible Server with Private Link network connectivity under Private Preview: